loggy01/EBV-transcript-variation-pipeline/README.md

 ### Input and output
 Input:
-1. One or more SAM files (list of directories).
+1. One or more EBV long-read RNA-seq SAM files (list of directories).
 2. Matching list of SAM file name(s) (list of strings).
 3. Window size for capture stage one (integer).
 We use 2.
 4. Minimum cluster size for capture stage one (integer).
 We use 5.